dmart210/partifoto/README.md

 - Share it through Partiful invitations, text messages, or any messaging app
 - Anyone with the link can access the album

-### Uploading Photos
+### Uploading Photos (Auth-Gated)
-1. Open the album link
+1. Sign in or create an account
-2. Optionally enter your name
+2. Open or create an album
 3. Click "Choose Photo" to upload an image
 4. Photos appear in a grid layout